Boris Johnson’s reshuffle starts and ends an utter catastrophe

-Boris Johnson has appointed an extreme, hard-right Cabinet that’s shaping up to be the worst since Thatcher, with ministers who have supported the death penalty, said feminists were “obnoxious bigots”, opposed equal marriage and supported ripping up the devolution settlement – overruling the Scottish Parliament and the will of the Scottish electorate in devolved areas.
+This reshuffle has seen the appointment of an another extreme government that’s shaping up to be the worst since Thatcher, with ministers who have supported the death penalty, said feminists were “obnoxious bigots”, opposed equal marriage and supported ripping up the devolution settlement.

 Dominic Raab – Foreign Secretary

-His recent comments on feminists, food banks and the minimum wage, however, have been far from diplomatic.
+Aside from his geographic failings, his comments on feminists, food banks and the minimum wage have been far from diplomatic.

-This is a Foreign Secretary who didn’t understand the importance of Dover and Calais for trade, didn’t understand the Good Friday Agreement, and is prepared to throw Scotland’s interests under a bus for his ideological obsession with the hardest possible Brexit.
+This is a Foreign Secretary who doesn’t understand devolution, didn’t understand the Good Friday Agreement, and is prepared to throw Scotland’s interests under a bus for his ideological obsession with the hardest possible Brexit.

 Dominic Raab was the UK’s chief Brexit negotiator. https://t.co/0sOk07CA2x